katieheo/Rpr-Vijayan-2023/docs/report/analysis_plan.md

 ## Integrity Statement

-Include an integrity statement - The authors of this preregistration state that they completed this preregistration to the best of their knowledge and that no other preregistration exists pertaining to the same hypotheses and research.
+We completed this preregistration to the best of our knowledge and that no other preregistration exists pertaining to the same hypotheses and research.
-If a prior registration *does* exist, explain the rationale for revising the registration here.

-## Acknowledgements

-- `Funding Name`: name of funding for the project
-- `Funding Title`: title of project grant
-- `Award info URI`: web address for award information
-- `Award number`: award number

 This report is based upon the template for Reproducible and Replicable Research in Human-Environment and Geographical Sciences, DOI:[10.17605/OSF.IO/W29MQ](https://doi.org/10.17605/OSF.IO/W29MQ)